BlossomRec: Block-level Fused Sparse Attention Mechanism for Sequential Recommendations: Framework

-This design achieves $O(\log L)$ complexity while maintaining a receptive field that grows logarithmically.
+This design achieves logarithmic sparse connectivity while maintaining a receptive field that grows logarithmically with the sequence length.
 The forced visibility of the last block aligns with empirical findings on the importance of recent interactions in sequential recommendation.